postsharp/Metalama/conceptual/Aspects/Advanced/OverridingMembersRevisited.md

 This approach is the simplest but it has a few limitations.

-Just like for methods, to override one or more fields or properties, your aspects needs to implement the <xref:Caravela.Framework.Aspects.IAspect%601.BuildAspect(Caravela.Framework.Aspects.IAspectBuilder{%600})> method, then call the <xref:Caravela.Framework.Aspects.IAdviceFactory.OverrideFieldOrProperty(Caravela.Framework.Code.IFieldOrProperty,System.String,Caravela.Framework.Aspects.AdviceOptions)> method exposed on `builder.AdviceFactory`.
+Just like for methods, to override one or more fields or properties, your aspects needs to implement the <xref:Caravela.Framework.Aspects.IAspect%601.BuildAspect(Caravela.Framework.Aspects.IAspectBuilder{%600})> method, then call the <xref:Caravela.Framework.Aspects.IAdviceFactory.OverrideFieldOrProperty(Caravela.Framework.Code.IFieldOrProperty,System.String,System.Collections.Generic.Dictionary{System.String,System.Object})> method exposed on `builder.AdviceFactory`.

 The _first argument_ of `OverrideFieldOrProperty` is the @Caravela.Framework.Code.IFieldOrProperty that you want to override.
 This field or property must be in the type being targeted by the current aspect instance.